DustinVII/DustinVII/README.md

 ---

 <p align="center">
-...and who’s been messing with computers for as long as I can remember.
+...I've been messing with computers for as long as I can remember.
 </p>